aquanodemusic/aquanode-plugins/README.md

 # Downloads:
 All builds (standalone .exe and .vst3) are on the [Releases](../../releases) page.
-For te source code and manuals: https://github.com/aquanodemusic/aquanode-plugins/archive/refs/heads/main.zip
+For the source code and manuals: https://github.com/aquanodemusic/aquanode-plugins/archive/refs/heads/main.zip

 🌊 [bandcamp](https://aquanode.bandcamp.com) · [youtube](https://www.youtube.com/@aquanodemusic)